 Recap & Outlook: Vancouver Housing – Part III

-We continue addressing a relevant domestic issue: Vancouver housing and whether it is a good investment.
-As a reminder, we are covering four topics: 1) Foreign Capital, 2) Interest Rates and Lending Standards, 3) State of the Current Market, and 4) Our Conclusions.
+We continue readdressing a relevant domestic issue: Vancouver housing and whether it is a good investment.
+As a reminder, we are covering four topics: 1) Foreign Capital, 2) Interest Rates and Lending Standards, 3) State of the Current Market, and 4) Our Conclusion.

 These topics are a follow-up to the reports we wrote in July 2015 and in August 2016.
 In those reports, we characterized local real estate as undoubtedly expensive and an asset that lacks the characteristics we look for in an attractive investment.
 By our definition, we concluded that owning local real estate was not an investment but a speculation on the continuation of foreign capital flow, low interest rates, and low lending standards.
-This week, we present our conclusions and outlook.
+This week, we comment on interest rates and lending standards.

 National Instrument 31-103 requires registered firms to disclose information that a reasonable investor would expect to know, including any material conflicts with the firm or its representatives.
 Doug Johnson and/or Pathfinder Asset Management Limited are an insider of companies periodically mentioned in this report.
 Please visit www.paml.ca for full disclosures.